 Sorrel - Key Growing Information

-DIRECT SEEDING: Sow in fertile soil in midspring, seeds 1" apart, 1/4" deep.
-For bunching thin to 8" apart in rows 12-18" apart.
-For baby-leaf production sow 12 seeds/ft. and cut entire plants when 3-6" tall.
+DIRECT SEEDING: Sow in fertile soil from midspring through midsummer.
+For baby leaf: Sow 3-5 seeds/in. in rows at least 2" apart.
+Cut entire plant above the basal plate when 3-6" tall.
+For bunching: Plant seeds 1" apart, 1/4" deep, and thin to 8" apart in rows 12-18" apart.
 Planting in light shade and keeping the seed stalks cut increases summer quality, but a good crop will re-grow in fall even if plants bolt.
 Harvest side leaves until plants become well established; later, plants can be cut completely, right above the crown.
 Plants spread and can be divided.

 DAYS TO MATURITY: From direct seeding; subtract about 14 days if transplanting.